 We provide personalized care for each bus accident claim we take on, assessing the unique aspects of your situation to help you move forward.

 How New York’s Negligence Law Could Impact Your Case

-New York is a pure comparative negligence state under CPLR § 1411.
-This means that even if you are partially responsible for an accident, you can still recover damages.
-This does, however, affect how much you can recover.
-If the court determines you are 25 percent responsible for an accident, you can only receive 75 percent of the total damages awarded.
+New York is a pure comparative negligence state under CPLR § 1411, meaning that even if you are partially responsible for an accident, you can still recover damages.
+This factor does, however, affect how much you can recover.
+For example, if the court determines you are 25 percent responsible for an accident, you can only receive 75 percent of the total damages awarded.